hhgiap241/k8s-demo-app/README.md

 # Kubernetes

-- Is an open source container orchestration tool.
+- Is an open source container orchestration tool, developed by Google.
 - Problems:
   - Support microservices
   - Increase usage of containers
+  &rarr; Demand for a proper way of managing those hundreds of containers.
 - Features:
+  - Help us to manage containerized applications in different deployment environments
-  - High availability or no down time
+  - High availability or no down time.
-  - Scalability or high performance
+  - Scalability or high performance.
-  - Disaster recovery - backup and restore
+  - Disaster recovery - backup and restore.

 ## Components